jmatulen/Encrypted-Chat-App/src/README.txt

 =====================
 Joshua Matulenas

 Built in the Nim programming language.
 To build, you will need a Nim compiler.
-However nim compiles to c, so running will not be a problem.

 This application allows users to send messages to each other, while connected to the same chat room.
 ________